-Expats eager to obtain a work permit for Turkey may have their hopes put on hold in lieu of a process normally characterised by a large amount of paperwork and coordination.
+Expats eager to obtain a work permit for Turkey may have their hopes put on hold as the process is characterised by a large amount of paperwork and coordination.

-Expats may be surprised to learn that requesting a work permit is actually a double application process – that is, both the expat employee and the sponsoring employer must submit an application, with the necessary documents, to the appropriate bodies within 10 days of each other.
+Expats may be surprised to learn that requesting a work permit is a double-application process.
+Both the expat employee and the sponsoring employer must apply, with the necessary documents, to the appropriate bodies within 10 days of each other.
 The expat will be required to submit their application to their nearest Turkish consulate and their employer in Turkey will have to deal with the Turkish Ministry of Labour and Social Security.

 Only those individuals who can prove they possess a specific skill not demonstrated by a member of the local Turkish population can qualify to receive a work permit.
 Furthermore, only a business entity formally registered in Turkey can submit a work permit application.

-Theoretically, it follows that an expat who wishes to work in Turkey must have a job offer before pursuing the permit.
+Theoretically, it follows that an expat who wishes to work in Turkey, they must have a job offer before pursuing the permit.

-That being said, there are a number of job categories that the Turkish government has specifically banned foreign nationals from working in.
+That being said, there are several job categories that the Turkish government has specifically banned foreign nationals from working in.